BOLA02/EHA-ADVANCE-JAVASCRIPTS-COURSE/README.md

 Each folder is named according to the topic or task covered.
 For example:

 - `eha-environment-setup` – Project setup, tooling, configuration
-- `eha-async-js` – Working with asynchronous JavaScript
-- `eha-error-handling` – Deep dive into handling errors in JS
-- `eha-data-manipulation` – Data transformation and object handling

 More folders will be added as I progress through the program.